particle-iot/device-os/docs/reference/firmware.md

 is also valid and works well.

-The `map()` function uses integer math so will not generate fractions, when the math might indicate that it should do so.
-Fractional remainders are truncated, and are not rounded or averaged.
+When called with integers, the `map()` function uses integer math so will not generate fractions, when the math might indicate that it should do so.
+Fractional remainders are truncated, not rounded.

-*Parameters:*
+*Parameters can either be integers or floating point numbers:*

 - `value`: the number to map
 - `fromLow`: the lower bound of the value's current range